ConYel/my_site_two/README.md

 You must train your intuition - you must trust the small voice inside you which tells you exactly what to say, what to decide.
 ― Ingrid Bergman

+Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.
+— Antoine de Saint-Exupéry (Airman's Odyssey)